 I know I’m eventually heading that way in my career… I have mad respect for directors and the amount of care in detail that goes into every frame that you see on your screen.

-Andrea Brooks recently referred to you as the goofiest person she works with.
-What has been one of your favorite pranks on set?
-Are you worried that someone is going to get you back one of these days?
+Andrea Brooks recently referred to Paul Greene as the goofiest person she works with.
+What has been one of his favorite pranks on set?
+Is he worried that someone is going to get him back?